houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

   <img src="Assets/readme/grey-walkie-internal.jpg" alt="Grey walkie internal circuitry" width="900">
 </p>

-The grey walkie is the second version.
-It has clean wiring and soldering, where thinner wires are used between different modules.
-This helps reduce congestion inside and makes it easier to look through wires, check connections, and find potential failures.

 Compared to the first iteration, the grey version has better designed layout and less mechanical stress on thin soldering points.